Re-imagining Evaluation: A Culturally Responsive Evaluation Framework

 Murat Dizdar, Secretary, NSW Department of Education on the importance of the Framework

-Karen Jones, Executive Director, Aboriginal Outcomes and Partnerships launching the Framework
+Karen Jones, Executive Director, Aboriginal Outcomes and Partnerships (now Aboriginal Education and Communities) launching the Framework

 What other resources are there to support my journey?